Azure/fleet/docs/howtos/drift-detection.md

     # uses the jq utility to pretty print the output JSON.
     #
     # jq might not be available in your environment.
 You may have to install it
-    # seperately, or omit it from the command.
+    # separately, or omit it from the command.
     #
     # If the output is empty, the status might have not been populated properly
     # yet.
 Retry in a few seconds; you may also want to switch the output type